Ashlyn Harris: Under-19 women's national team

 Harris trained with the U-19 national team during their first training camp following the CONCACAF Qualifying Tournament.
 The training took place in from July 7 to 18 in New Jersey.
 Leading up to the FIFA U-19 Women's World Championship held in November, Harris joined the U-19 team for another training at the U.S. Soccer's National Training Center at The Home Depot Center in Carson, California in late August.

 Harris delayed her enrollment at the University of North Carolina at Chapel Hill in order to train with the U-19 team leading up to the U-19 World Championship in a modified residency program.
 In the two months leading up to the championship, the team trained together in two-week blocks until they left for the tournament in November.

 On October 12, Harris was named to the 21-player roster that would represent the United States at the 2004 FIFA Women's World Championship in Thailand.
 Harris was captain of the team and played every minute in all six matches of the tournament for the United States.
 Harris started in net in the opening group match against South Korea on November 11 and recorded a shut out for a 3–0 win.
 She allowed one goal during the match against Russia on November 14 in a 4–1 win for the United States.
-She recorded her second shut out of the tournament on November 18 against Spain in the team's final group match.
+She recorded her second shutout of the tournament on November 18 against Spain in the team's final group match.
 The United States won 1–0 and was the only team to win all three of its group matches.
-In the quarterfinals, Harris posted her third shut out in the 2–0 win over Australia on November 21.
+In the quarterfinals, Harris posted her third shutout in the 2–0 win over Australia on November 21.
 The United States moved into the semifinals, where they faced Germany on November 24.
 Harris started in the net and allowed three goals during the match.
 The Germans took the win and halted the United States' advancement in the tournament.
 The United States faced Brazil in the third place match, where Harris played all 90 minutes.
-She made eight saves and recorded her fourth shut out of the tournament.
+She made eight saves and recorded her fourth shutout of the tournament.
 The United States won the game 3–0 and took away third place.
 Harris was subsequently named to the Tournament All-Star Team by the FIFA Technical Study Group.
 She was also a 2004 Chevrolet Athlete of the Year Award Finalist.